ben-grande/qusal/salt/fetcher/README.md

 ## Usage

-You will base qubes from the Template for DispVMs `dvm-fetcher` to download files over the internet using popular command-line tools such as `git`, `curl`, `wget`, `rsync`.
+You will create disposable qubes based on the Template for DispVMs `dvm-fetcher` to download files over the internet using popular command-line tools such as `git`, `curl`, `wget`, `rsync`, `transmission-cli` as well as a graphical interface for torrenting `transmission-qt`.

 You can use disposables based from `dvm-fetcher` to clone repositories, download PGP signatures, Operating System ISOs etc.